Life Is Strange

 Life Is Strange is a series of adventure games published by Square Enix's External Studios.
 Created by Dontnod Entertainment, the series debuted with the eponymous first installment, which was released in five episodes throughout 2015.
-It was followed by a prequel, Life Is Strange: Before the Storm, which was developed by Deck Nine and released in three episodes throughout 2017, with a downloadable content (DLC) bonus episode released in early 2018.
+It was followed by a prequel, Life Is Strange: Before the Storm, which was developed by Deck Nine and released in three episodes throughout 2017, with the downloadable content (DLC) Farewell released in early 2018.
 The sequel Life Is Strange 2 and its spin-off The Awesome Adventures of Captain Spirit were developed by Dontnod and released between 2018 and 2019.
-A third main installment, Life Is Strange: True Colors, was developed by Deck Nine and released in its entirety on 10 September 2021.
-A fourth installment, Life Is Strange: Double Exposure, was developed by Deck Nine and released on October 29, 2024.
+A fourth installment, Life Is Strange: True Colors, was developed by Deck Nine and released in September 2021, along with the DLC Wavelengths later that month.
 Additionally, a remastered collection of the original game and its prequel was released in February 2022.
+The fifth and sixth installments, Life Is Strange: Double Exposure, released in October 2024, and Life Is Strange: Reunion, released in March 2026, were also developed by Deck Nine.

-The series has spawned a comic series set after one of the original game's possible endings, another comic series set after the ending of True Colors as well as an in-universe book and a planned television series.
+The series has spawned a multimedia franchise which includes a comic series set after one of the original game's possible endings, a second comic series set after the ending of True Colors, three novels and two in-universe books.
+A television series adaptation is in production for Amazon Prime Video with Charlie Covell serving as the showrunner.